microshare/microshare.github.io/docs/2/general-user/quick-start/glossary.md

 ##### Standard

-The formal model by which Microshare® upholds in our process of managing data.
+The formal model by which Microshare upholds in our process of managing data.

 <br>